How is Zeffy free?

 FAQs on 501(c)(6) Tax Status

-No. Although a 501(c)(6) organization enjoys federal tax exemptions, it cannot receive tax-deductible donations.
-This drawback makes fundraising difficult for these organizations.501(c)(6) nonprofits can acquire funds through membership dues.
+No. Although a 501(c)(6) organization enjoys federal tax exemptions, it cannot receive tax-deductible charitable donations.
+However, businesses can often deduct membership dues as an ordinary business expense, provided those dues aren't allocated to lobbying activities.
+501(c)(6) nonprofits can also acquire funds through conference fees, sponsorships, and publications.

 Keep reading :